 All these time, my ever supportive wife, Janice, had to bear with my 'obsession' with learning about 'Food & Health'.
 She initially started off as a bemused observer but being the supportive wife that she had always been and sensing that this was no simple passing hobby of mine but a intense pursuit of knowledge to fulfil a purpose, she decided to join me in this 'obsession' with food & health.

-We then began diving into topics biochemistry, physiology, pathophysiology together, we would be reading and discussing things together of the things that we discover or learn.
-Our daily conversations began to be predominated by topics such as hormones affected by food or which affects the metabolism of food such as insulin, glucagon, cortisol, leptin, ghrelin and others.
+We then began diving into biochemistry, physiology and especially the pathophysiology of diabetes and other lifestyle-related diseases together, we would be reading and discussing things together of the things that we discover or learn.
+Our daily conversations began to be predominated by topics such as hormones affected by food or which affects the metabolism of food such as insulin, glucagon, cortisol, leptin and others.

-And in the past 2 years, especially in the past 6 months, I had learned more about food & health than I had in my 5 years of medical school and in the more than 20 years since I graduated and became a medical doctor.
+And in the past 2 years, especially in the past 6 months, I had learned more about the science of dietary habits on diabetes and other lifestyle-related diseases than I had in my 5 years of medical school and in the more than 20 years since I graduated and became a medical doctor put together.

 But soon all this became a great gnawing dissatisfaction.
 I could see the potential of how informed mindfulness of what one eat can help maintain or regain wellness & health, but yet something so 'simple' & powerful was seemingly beyond or ignored by most people.
 Some simply didn't care or were unwilling to comtemplate any change in what & how they eat, these people only Live to Eat.
 And yet there were some others who were so quick to be jumping enthusiastically into the latest 'super' discovery of 'super' food, 'super' seed, or 'super' diets or 'super' supplement, natural or manufactured.